Table of content (clickable):

 Usually through a tricuspid regurgitant jet velocity estimating a RV-RA gradient and assuming RA pressure between 0-5 mmHg (although may underestimate RA pressure in the context of RV diastolic dysfunction)

 In the presence of a PDA or VSD shunt - may use velocity gradient to estimate systolic PA pressure, by evaluating the directionality and systemic systolic blood pressure at the time of echocardiography.
+However, the PDA is a funnel/tube - as such, all the assumptions of the Bernouilli equation are not respected.
+The Bernoulli equation is valid for a discrete or focal narrowing, but not for a multi-level obstruction or a gradually progressive narrowing.

 R to L post-tricuspid shunt systolic velocity gradient: systolic systemic BP + gradient = estimation of systolic pulmonary arterial pressure